Licensing and pricing

 Q. How do I show cards by date?

-A. Add a property whose values are all dates (or blank).
-Dates can be in DD-MM-YYYY, MM-DD-YYYY or YYYY-MM-DD formats (depending on the Date format setting in the Preferences window).
+A. Add a property of type Date.
+Date values can be in DD-MM-YYYY, MM-DD-YYYY or YYYY-MM-DD formats (depending on the Date format setting in the Preferences window).
 For example, if the format is DD-MM-YYYY, the following are all valid dates: 31-1-15, 31-Jan-2015, 31/01/2015.
 To show dates as columns set Arrange columns (X) by to your date property.
-You can set the Bin size to show a column per day, week, month or year.
+You can set the Bin size to show a column per day, week, month, quarter or year.
 You can also check the show empty bins box to optionally show columns for dates with no cards.
 See below.

 Q. How do I show overdue cards?

 A. You can color code cards by their relative date.
 E.g. show cards due today as orange and overdue cards as red.
 You can also layout cards by date.
 Dates can be in DD-MM-YYYY, MM-DD-YYYY or YYY-MM-DD formats (depending on the Date format setting in the Preferences window).
 See below.

 See also How do I filter cards by relative dates?.